Who, how and why?

 That observation has been further supported by the level and nature of interest shown in the Rainbow Map CPD since the BACP's Therapy Today magazine featured it in their Dec 2019 publication (sent out to over 50,000 therapists globally).

-I have chosen to donate 1/3 of all funds from the CPD to the charity Shelter due to the connection between mental health issues and homelessness.
-The other 2/3 of the CPD fees funds ongoing R&D, the website and communication.
+I have chosen to donate 1/3 of all funds from the Workshop to the charity Shelter due to the connection between mental health issues and homelessness.
+The other 2/3 of the Workshop fees funds ongoing R&D, the website and communication.